cptwunderlich/adventofcode2020/README.md

 consume all of it.
 I cheated and used another solution to find the culprit.
 Parser combinators are deceptively simple... <* EOF

+## Day 5

+Went very well.
+For the first part, I created an interval type and a function that would halve an interval, returning a pair of the halves.
+The input can than directly be mapped to `fst` and `snd`.

+The second part was even easier.
+We are simply looking for two numbers x and y where `y - x = 2` and the result is `x + 1`.